-Results from the national GP patient survey we reviewed showed patients responded positively to questions about their involvement in planning and making decisions about their care and treatment and results were in line with local and national averages.
+Results from the national GP patient survey we reviewed showed patients' responses were slightly below average when asked about their involvement in planning and making decisions about their care and treatment and results were in line with local and national averages.
 For example:

-- 98% said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 87% and national average of 86%. - 97% said the last GP they saw was good at involving them in decisions about their care compared to the CCG average of 81% and national average of 81%
+- 81% said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 87% and national average of 86%. - 74% said the last GP they saw was good at involving them in decisions about their care compared to the CCG average of 81% and national average of 81%